nielsoffice/SelectChildFromParentElement/README.md

     // find the child element who has "class" named "red" if( findSpan.find( "li" ).hasClass('red') == true )

-    // Then if true any of child has class "red" remove the class red {  $( "li" ).removeClass('red'); }
+    // Then if true any of child has class "red" remove the class red or remove last effects like animation for this because this is recent

-    // Then next after this child was fresh clicked must be add class name "red" let currentVal = $( this );
+    {  $( "li" ).removeClass('red'); }

-       // addClass red
+    // Then next after this child was fresh clicked must be add class name "red" // or run the animation for this child has been clicked let currentVal = $( this );

-       currentVal.addClass('red');
+       // addClass red or in otherhand do something on it currentVal.addClass('red');

   });